-The transition period for the regulation will continue into the spring of 2020.
-The EU MDR date of application is May 25, 2020; from this date, product approvals should be made following the new EU MDR process.
+The transition period for the regulation continued into the spring of 2021.
+The EU MDR date of application was May 25, 2021; from this date, product approvals must be made following the new EU MDR process.

 Q: How is the new EU MDR different from the Medical Device Directive (MDD) and the EU’s Directive on Active Implantable Medical Devices (AIMD)?

 A: The new EU MDR replaces the existing MDD and AIMD regulations.
 Product approvals under the EU MDD and AIMD can potentially remain in force until May 25, 2024, for legacy products.